-Police workforce estimates (including special constables) for England and Wales are published every 6 months (for 2 quarters) by the Home Office.
-These quarterly estimates are therefore based on projections, and may be subject to revisions when new data are published.
+Police workforce estimates for England and Wales are published every six months (for two quarters) by the Home Office.
+These quarterly estimates are therefore based on projections and may be subject to revisions when new data are published.

 Revisions to take account of late information from respondents and seasonal adjustment updates are made in accordance with the published revisions policy.